ABOUT JOZI BOOK FAIR

 STRATEGY OF THE FAIR

 In the context of South Africa, building a reading culture in all languages in a formidable task.
-The JBF strategy for the next 10 years is therefore to:
+The JBF strategy is therefore to:

 - Mobilise a diverse movement of readers, writers and artists ‘from below’, one that encourages self-education and solidarity and is intergenerational and gendered.